EchoAppsTeam/js-sdk/docs/guides/how_to_use_template_placeholders/README.md

 While building your own app you can use the Echo.App.substitute function available inside the app methods.
 This method utilizes the Echo.Utils.substitute function with a few Echo.App-specific placeholders (or instructions).

 The list of the placeholders supported inside the app functions can be found below.
-In examples below we assume that we operate inside the Echo.StreamServer.Apps.Stream.Item class.
+In examples below we assume that we operate inside the Echo.StreamServer.BundledApps.Stream.Item.ClientWidget class.
 Here is the list:

 - `{class:value}`
   The placeholder will be replaced with the CSS class with the CSS prefix specific for the current app (based on the app name).